willzjacobson/rxjs_brownbag/README.md

 ## What is RxJS?
 The JavaScript implementation of the [Reactive Extensions API](https://reactivex.io): "an API for asynchronous programming with observable streams".

 "Obervable streams" refer to streams designed to follow the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
-RxJS provides an API that leverages both the observable pattern (for example, a `next` callback) and the iterator pattern (for example, methods mirroring those on the Array prototype).
+RxJS provides an API that leverages both the observer pattern (for example, a `next` callback) and the iterator pattern (for example, methods mirroring those on the Array prototype).

 Useful for controlling the reactive flow of data into your application.
 For example:
  - A response returned from an AJAX call